firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-01.md

 ### Getting Started With Gitpod

 1. Sign up for a [Gitpod.io](https://www.gitpod.io) account.
 It will ask you to sign in using your GitHub account.
 2. We will create a **workspace** for each project that we work on.
-Each workspace is based on a GitHub **repository** (i.e., a folder with some code in it).
+Each workspace is based on a GitHub **repository** (i.e., a folder with some code in it; a.k.a., **repo**).

     For example, here is a repository:

     [https://github.com/appdev-projects/helloruby](https://github.com/appdev-projects/helloruby)

-3. To create a Gitpod workspace based on a repo, in the address bar of your browser enter `https://gitpod.io/#` and then the URL of the repo.
+3. To create a Gitpod workspace based on a repo, in the address bar of your browser enter **https\://gitpod.io/#** and then the URL of the repo.
 For example,

     **https\://gitpod.io/#https\://github.com/appdev-projects/helloruby**

+<aside markdown="1">
-4. To make that process easier, [Gitpod has a browser extension](https://www.gitpod.io/docs/20_browser_extension/) that you can install if you want to.
+To make the process of opening a workspace with **https\://gitpod.io/#** easier, [Gitpod has a browser extension](https://www.gitpod.io/docs/20_browser_extension/) that you can install if you want to.
+</aside>

+4. This creates a blank, brand-new computer.
+This is not a simple interactive terminal, nor is it an HTML application like we made for our early Rock, Paper, Scissors project.
+But Ruby _is_ installed on this computer.

-5. Typically, we will assign you a project in Canvas.
+Typically, we will assign you a Gitpod project in Canvas.
 The assignment will include a button that says "Load assignment in a new window".
 When you click on that button, it will create a fork (i.e. a copy) of the repository (i.e. the folder of code) on your own GitHub account.

-    You will then create a Gitpod workspace based on _your_ fork, so that you can save the work that you do back to your own GitHub account.
-A button to create your Gitpod workspace will appear within the assignment, so usually all you need to do is click on it after clicking "Load assignment in a new window".
-And then you can get right to work, with the exact right version of all of the project's dependencies ready to go!

-<aside markdown="1">
-Gitpod will delete an inactive workspace after **14 days**.
-If you want to save the changes you've made for longer, you can "pin" a workspace in Gitpod which will prevent it from being deleted.
-Even better, you can [push your changes to Github]\(**TODO:** lessons link for: https://chapters.firstdraft.com/chapters/839#push-to-github).
-</aside>
+More on the technical steps to set up the projects [here], and for saving work on github [here] **TODO:** link next two technical setup instructions